MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$c$$ and $$\theta_1,...,\theta_p$$ are constant parameters, and $$\eta_t$$ is assumed to be i.i.d.
 Gaussian random noise.

-Strictly speaking, VBA only deals with [Markovian systems](https://en.wikipedia.org/wiki/Markov_chain), i.e. systems whose evolution depends solely upon their current state.
-Thus, the non-Markovian structure of AR(p) processes should prevent any VBA-based system identification.
+In principle, the non-Markovian structure of AR(p) processes eschews VBA's identification of [Markovian systems](https://en.wikipedia.org/wiki/Markov_chain), i.e. systems whose evolution depends solely upon their current state.
 But in fact, a very simple solution to this apparent issue is to augment the state-space with dummy states that are copies of past instances of native states.
 Let us define $$z_t$$ as the following $$p\times 1$$ augmented state variable:

 $$ z_t = \left[\begin{array}{l} x_t \\ x_{t-1} \\ \vdots \\ x_{t-p+1} \end{array}\right] \implies z_{t+1} = \left[\begin{array}{l} x_{t+1} \\ x_{t} \\ \vdots \\ x_{t-p+2}\end{array}\right] = f(z_t) $$